VladislavProvalinsky/Blockchain-wallet/README.md

 Go to the home page http://localhost:8080/blockchain/ and you will be redirected to the HTTPS connection.
 Ignore the browser blocking and continue connection (system uses SSL).
 You will pass to the https://localhost:8443/blockchain/ start page.
 Register new wallet.
 After succesfull passing registration system will generate on your PC desctop new directory with Private-Key txt file in it.
-This key is your digital signature for every operation for every wallet operations.
+This key is your digital signature for every wallet operations.
 Keep it secured and unmodified because without right Private-Key verification mechanism will abort all your transactions and you will lost all your money!

 #How to use Mining Engine